The Best Paint for Furniture of Every Type

 The coverage of One Step Paint is excellent.
 One 32oz quart of One Step Paint covers approximately 135-140 square feet.
 One 16 oz pint covers approximately 65 square feet.
 One 4oz sample covers approximately 16 square feet.
 Note that “One Step” does not mean one coat.
 I have found that every color I have used requires two coats.
 The paint dries very quickly so I have never minded!

 I have used One Step Paint to paint so many pieces of furniture (including the dresser you see in our colorful guest room below) at this point I've lost count.
-I have a whole post about how to paint a dresser a dresser with it, including the tiny bit of prep work it requires and how to wax it (and antique it a bit if you want to).
+I have a whole post about how to paint a dresser with it, including the tiny bit of prep work it requires and how to wax it (and antique it a bit if you want to).

 how-to-paint-a-dresser